h5law/reddit-minimal/README.md

  - ~~Add functionality to click post content and open full-size content in new tab~~
  - ~~Add functionality to view comments~~
- - Enable markdown to render in comments
+ - Enable markdown to render in comments and posts
  - Show comment children
  - ~~Add loading animations to skeleton post (react-loading-skeleton)~~
  - Improve UI design